NVIDIA-AI-IOT/deepstream-segmentation-analytics/README.md

   *  DeepStream-5.1 SDK : https://docs.nvidia.com/metropolis/deepstream/dev-guide/index.html

 # DeepStream Pipeline
   * DeepStream SDK is based on the GStreamer framework.
 GStreamer is a pipeline based multimedia framework that links together a wide variety of media processing systems to complete workflows.
-Following is the piple for this segmentation application.
+Following is the pipleline for this segmentation application.
+It supports for both binary and multi class model for the segmentation.
 ![gst-pipleline-png](gst-pipeline.png)

 # This DeepStream Segmentation Apps Overview
   * The usr_input.txt gethers the user input information as example as following:

-    * batch_size - how many images will need going through the segementation process for a stream directory
+    * batch_size - how many images will need going through the segmentation process for a stream directory

     * width - the output jpg file width (usually same as the input image width)